MAIC Awarded $897,260 DOJ Grant to Secure Employment for Returning Neighbors.

 The VISION of MAIC is a just community which recognizes the inherent worth and dignity of all persons and collaborates to offer hope and opportunity.

-MAIC was created 39 years ago to serve as the catalyst organization for meeting unmet needs in our community.
+MAIC was created 41 years ago to serve as the catalyst organization for meeting unmet needs in our community.
 We were instrumental in the founding of: Loaves & Fishes Soup Kitchen, Feeding the Gulf Coast (Food Bank) and Housing First, Inc. (The Homeless Coalition).
 In 2002 we established a ministry in the Mobile Metro Jail which is now known as the Metro Chaplaincy Program.
 Again in 2016 we were called upon to create The Neighbor Center, a community based reentry program.
+In 2020, we opened the Academy for Job Opportunities.

 Today, MAIC serves as the coordinating organization for reentry activities in the Mobile area.
 We use collaboration letters and Memorandums of Understanding (MOUs) as the basis for communication, strategic planning and referrals within the community to make efficient use of existing resources and development of reentry services in order to reduce recidivism.